 P2: Individuals that have improved their flexibility on a serial reversal learning task using shaded tubes (requiring fewer trials to reverse a preference as the number of reversals increases) are faster to switch between new methods of solving (latency to solve or attempt to solve a new way of accessing the food [locus]), and learn more new loci (higher total number of solved loci) on multi-access box flexibility tasks, and are faster to reverse preferences in a serial reversal task using a touchscreen than individuals in the control group where flexibility has not been manipulated.
 The positive correlation between reversal learning performance using shaded tubes and a touchscreen (faster birds have fewer trials) and the multi-access boxes (faster birds have lower latencies) indicates that all three tests measure the same ability even though the multi-access boxes require inventing new rules to solve new loci (while potentially learning a rule about switching: “when an option becomes non-functional, try a different option”) while reversal learning requires switching between two rules (“choose light gray” or “choose dark gray”) or learning the rule to “switch when the previously rewarded option no longer contains a reward”.
 Serial reversals eliminate the confounds of exploration, inhibition, and persistence in explaining reversal learning speed because, after multiple reversals, what is being measured is the ability to learn one or more rules.
 If the manipulation works, this indicates that flexibility can be influenced by previous experience and might indicate that any individual has the potential to move into new environments (see relevant hypotheses in preregistrations on genetics (R1) and expansion (H1).

 P2 alternative 1: If the manipulation does not work in that those individuals in the experimental condition do not decrease their reversal speeds more than control individuals, then this experiment elucidates whether general individual variation in flexibility relates to flexibility in new contexts (two distinct multi-access boxes and serial reversals on a touchscreen) as well as innovativeness (multi-access boxes).
-The prediction is the same as in P2, but in this case variation in flexibility is constrained by traits inherent to the individual (some of which will be tested in McCune KB et al., 2019), which suggests that certain individuals will be more likely to move into new environments.
+The prediction is the same as in P2, but in this case variation in flexibility is constrained by traits inherent to the individual (some of which are tested in McCune KB et al., 2019), which suggests that certain individuals will be more likely to move into new environments.

 P2 alternative 2: If there is no correlation between reversal learning speed (shaded tubes) and the latency to solve/attempt a new locus on the multi-access boxes, this could be because the latency to solve not only measures flexibility but also innovativeness.
 In this case, an additional analysis is run with the latency to solve as the response variable, to determine whether the fit of the model (as determined by the lower AIC value) with reversal learning as an explanatory variable is improved if motor diversity (the number of different motor actions used when attempting to solve the multi-access box) is included as an explanatory variable (see Diquelou et al., 2015; Griffin et al., 2016).
 If the inclusion of motor diversity improves the model fit, then this indicates that the latency to solve a new locus on the multi-access box is influenced by flexibility (reversal learning speed) and innovation (motor diversity).